#data

 9. Data validation: They can be either simple or complex.
 For example, if the first three columns in a row are empty, you can reject the row from processing.

 10. Data integration: This step gives each unique data element one standard name with a standard definition.
-Integrating data from different systems allows teams to access it and use it.
+Integrating data from different systems allow teams to access and use it.

 Choose the right data transformation type in 3 steps